Expensify/slate/source/index.html.md

 > Response

-> -  A success response message is comprised of a `responseCode` `200`, and the filename of the report that got created.
+> -  A success response message is comprised of a `"responseCode":200`, and the filename of the report that got created.
 You can use the Downloader job to download the report.

 ```
 {